Hubert Rohault de Fleury (soldier): Military career

 During the Napoleonic Wars, Hubert Rohault de Fleury was promoted to captain in 1801, and served in the campaign in Portugal, then was transferred to Boulogne.
 He joined the Army of Germany and fought in the Battle of Austerlitz in 1805.
 During this campaign, he was attached to the corps of Marshall Jean Lannes, who tried to obtain his promotion to battalion commander.
 This was rejected by General Henri Gatien Bertrand, who considered that he was too young for such a senior rank.

 Rohault de Fleury fought at the Battle of Jena in 1806.
 He assisted in the sieges of Stralsund and Colberg.In 1808, he was sent to Catalonia.
 After the defense of Barcelona, he was named battalion commander at the start of 1809.
 He was made an officer of the Legion of Honour in 1809 at the Third Siege of Gerona, where he led the first assault on the fort of Montjouy and was seriously wounded.
 He was made a lieutenant-colonel in 1814.

-After the fall of Napoleon, Rohault de Fleury gave his allegiance to Louis XVIII of France and remained faithful to the King during the Hundred Days in 1815.
+After the fall of Napoleon, Rohault de Fleury gave his allegiance to Louis XVIII and remained faithful to the King during the Hundred Days in 1815.
 He was promoted to colonel in 1816, and for six year commanded the 2nd Engineers Regiment.
 In 1822, he was appointed deputy governor of the École Polytechnique, but did not hold this position for long.
 He was promoted to brigadier general in 1823, in command of the engineers of the Army of Catalonia under Marshall Moncey.

 After the July Monarchy was established in 1830, Rohault de Fleury was named senior commander of the defensive works of Lyon.
 The goal was to create an immense fortified place that could serve as a military capital and place of refuge for the government of France in the event of the loss of Paris.
 He adapted and extended the works started by General Haxo, adding a series of new forts and fortification works.
 In 1831 and again in April 1834, he was involved in suppression of the Canut revolts in Lyon.
 In 1837, he participated in the capture of Constantine, Algeria as commander of the engineers.

 He was appointed to the Chambre de Pairs (House of Lords) in 1837, but his military duties left him little time to attend the sessions of the house.

 Hubert Rohault de Fleury died in 1866.